Skip to main content

 Naturally Boost GLP-1 with a Low Insulin Lifestyle

-The Role of Insulin and GLP-1 in Appetite Regulation
+The Connection Between Insulin and GLP-1

-How High Insulin Levels Affect GLP-1
+How High Insulin Levels Suppress GLP-1

-The Benefits of a Low Insulin Lifestyle
+How a Low Insulin Lifestyle Naturally Boosts GLP-1

 • 72g fat (44% monounsaturated, 22% polyunsaturated, 27% saturated)